gwu-libraries/OSPO/docs/website/initiatives/initiatives.md

 # Initiatives
 The primary functions of the OSPO are to foster a culture of networked collaboration, promoting open-source software development, open data, and open access in research and education, and to support the university community in adoption of open practices.

-The following initiatives are the OSPO is The office also aims to maximize social impact on a global scale based on GWU’s research, teaching and policy expertise.
+The following initiatives aim to maximize social impact on a local and global scale leveraging GWU’s research, teaching, and policy expertise.

 ## Open Research Initiative
 The goal of this initiative is to give researchers tools and training to help maximize the quality, reproducibility, and accessibility of their research.